Day 1 only – 30th August 2021

 Parent Zone – Drop off and Collection Times

 - Please arrive to school at the correct time for your child’s class.
-Any parent/guardian entering into the school yard must wear a mask or face shield.
+Any parent/guardian entering into the school yard must wear a mask.

-- At the end of the school day, the children will be returned to their lines by teachers and support staff and can walk back to their parents, as they see you arrive to collect them, waiting behind the red line area once again.
+- At the end of the school day, the children will be returned to their lines by teachers and support staff and can walk to their parents.
+Parents, please wait behind the red line.

-- For children who may be especially anxious tomorrow, let them know that you will be waiting for them in the Parent Zone just behind their own lines.
+- Please let your child know that you will be waiting for them in the Parent Zone just behind their own lines.

 Information for parents to give to the children